 “The federal government, the judicial system, the the institutional church could apparently get along fine without my penetrating observations.”

 She thought about a young man she knew whose life had gotten “sidetracked”, and suddenly realized her negative attitude toward him wasn’t helping.
 As she began thinking about him in a more positive way, she saw ways that his life could be turned around that she had not considered before.
-Her new attitude seemed to create an ability to see a new vision for his life that she hadn’t been able to before.

 She related 5 things that she learned about a critical attitude.